 - Remove the coolant pressure cap from the overflow plastic tank.

 - Carefully remove the stainless drain plug from the bottom of the ride plate using a hex Allen key and drain it into a container.
 Do this where spillage won’t matter.

 - Have someone watch the drain plug as you pour the mix in, as soon as there are no air bubbles, screw in the drain plug.
-This is optional but helps not having to re-top up coolant next time you go for a ride.
+This is optional but helps not to have to re-top up coolant next time you go for a ride.

 - Fill the overflow tank to the correct line.
 Not too much, too little.